natecarlson/quectel-rgmii-at-command-client/at_telnet_daemon/README.md

 * **This currently only works with RM520 modems!** My build environment targeted the library versions of the RM520; the other modems have an older environment.
 I'll rebuild on an older base version soonish.
 * If your telnet client sends each character individually (instead of waiting for you to press enter), this won't work properly.
 I'll get a patch in for it soonish.
 I've confirmed that with default settings putty, netcat, and NetKit telnet all work fine.
 (I'll always recommend using a client that waits to send until you hit enter, though, as it makes it possible to fix type-o's before sending to the modem!)
-* This currently listens on port 5000 on all interfaces.
-If you're not behind CGNAT, this is a big risk!
+* ~~This currently listens on port 5000 on all interfaces.
+If you're not behind CGNAT, this is a big risk!~~ It now listens on both IPv4 and IPv6, but sets up a firewall rule to prevent external access.
+If your public input interface is something under than rmnet+, it will not work, however.
 * It's also currently unauthenticated.
 * The connection is not encrypted.
 * The socat binary is from a different source.
 I will add a public build for it at some point, which will alleviate risk.
 For now, I haven't seen anything suspicious about it.